elifesciences-publications/LocScale/README.md

-## LocScale – model-based density modification for improved contrast in cryo-EM maps
+## LocScale – reference-based density modification for improved contrast in cryo-EM maps
 ---

 Locscale is a density modification procedure to enhance interpretability of cryo-EM density maps